CodingMarkus/Epistaro/doc/dev/CStyleGuideCheatsheet.md

 3. Line Breaking
 ----------------
 - Max 80 characters (line break counts).
-- Indent continuation lines.
+- Indent continuation lines when breaking an expression.
-- If break spans >1 line, wrap whole expression in ( ).
+- Do not indent again when breaking the same expression multiple times unless breaking a sub-expression.
 - Break before operators (+, -, *, /, %, &&, ||, &, |, ^, <<, >>).
 - Break after assignment (=).
-- Break line before comparison (==).
+- Break before comparison operators (==, !=, <, >).
+- Break before reference operators (. and ->).
-- Break after (, [, { if required — closing symbol alone on line.
+- Break directly after (, [, {.
+- Place closing ), ], } on their own unindented line, unless that line starts a new {-block.

 4. Preprocessor Macros
 ----------------------